inkscope/inkscope/inkscopeViz/Readme.md

     Be sure to modify *{inkScopeViz_folder}* and *{ceph_rest_api_url}* with the appropriate values

-6. Enable proxy module in Apache
+6. Enable proxy module in Apache (if not already enabled)

+        sudo a2enmod proxy_http
         sudo a2enmod proxy

 7. Enable InkScopeViz virtual host:

         sudo a2ensite inkScopeViz

-    you don't have to restart Apache
+8. Restart Apache (if proxy module has been enabled in 6. )

+        sudo service apache2 restart